epibook/epibook.github.io/_posts/2015-04-01-warming-up.md

 <li> Greedy Algorithms and Invariants: Write a program that takes an input a positive integer
 N, and returns the minimum number of coins in the US coinage system to create N cents.
 For example, if N = 37, the answer is 4, corresponding to a quarter, a dime, and two pennies.
 <li> Graphs: Implement Depth First Search and Breadth First Search.
-(You will need to implment
+(You will need to implement
 classes suitable to representing graphs.)
 <li> Parallel Computing: Write a program which uses two threads to print the numbers from
 1 to 100 in order.
 One thread can only print odd numbers, the other can only print even numbers.